Electorate of Saxony: Wettin Electorate of Saxony

+In 1422, Elector and Duke Albert III of Saxe-Wittenberg, died without direct male heirs, thus ending the Ascanian-Wittenberg line.
+His closest male cousin, from the Ascanian-Lauenburg line, was Duke Eric V of Saxe-Lauenburg, who claimed the inheritance.
+In spite of that, the King Sigismund confiscated the duchy as a vacant imperial fiefdom.
+In the same time, a major ally of Sigismund, margrave Frederick I of Meissen from the House of Wettin, also claimed the Saxon inheritance.
+Since Frederick I's support for Sigismund's efforts during the religious Hussite Wars of 1419–1434 was of great importance to the king, he awarded the Saxon inheritance to the Wettin claimant, granting both the Duchy of Saxe-Wittenberg and the Saxon electoral dignity to Frederick I in 1423.

 The Wettins, who had been margraves of the March of Lusatia since 1089 and of Meissen since 1125, gained a strategically important area to the north of their territories with Saxe-Wittenberg.
 It gave them a transportation connection to important northern German cities such as Magdeburg and a stronger integration into the middle Elbe country which was densely populated and important economically.
 Access to the Elbe made it possible for them to participate in trade with the Hanseatic League, which included several cities along the river.
-The former colonized land between the Saale and Elbe was connected to the long-settled land in the west through its political upgrade, which occurred at almost the same time that the Hohenzollerns were granted the Electorate of Brandenburg.
+The former colonised land between the Saale and Elbe was connected to the long-settled land in the west through its political upgrade, which occurred at almost the same time that the Hohenzollerns were granted the Electorate of Brandenburg.
 The Wettins rose to become the leading power in central Germany.
 Politically, they proved to be committed administrators of the Empire and built up a compact territory, especially through purchases in the 15th century.
 From the area around Wittenberg the name "Saxony" gradually spread to encompass all the Wettin territories on the upper Elbe.